signosis/woo-product-table/readme.md

 }
 add_filter( 'wpto_default_column_arr', 'new_shortcode_column' );
 ```
-We have added our new shortcode column to default column array.
-Now we need a file where we can add the content for that custom shortcode.
+We have added our new shortcode column to the default column array.
+Now we need a template file where we can pull the content to add to the custom shortcode.

 Below we have used ```wpto_template_loc_item_ . $keyword``` filter.
 ```php